inbo/tutorials/content/tutorials/development_docker/index.md

 Containers are managed by a system task ("service" and "socket") which need to be started.
 Most likely, your Linux uses `systemd`.
 Your system can start and stop that service automatically, by using `systemctl enable <...>`.
-However, due to [diverse](https://docs.docker.com/engine/security) [security](https://github.com/moby/moby/issues/9976) [pitfalls](https://snyk.io/blog/top-ten-most-popular-docker-images-each-contain-at-least-30-vulnerabilities), it is good practice to **not keep it enabled** permanently on your system.
+However, due to [diverse](https://docs.docker.com/engine/security) [security](https://github.com/moby/moby/issues/9976) [pitfalls](https://snyk.io/blog/top-ten-most-popular-docker-images-each-contain-at-least-30-vulnerabilities), it is good practice to **not keep it enabled** permanently on your system (unless, of course, if you use it all the time).

 On a `systemd` system, you can start and stop Docker on demand via the following commands (those will ask you for `sudo` authentification if necessary).